Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/faq.md

 Please fill in this form on this page https://aiassistant.optimizely.blog or email support@epicweb.se to get started

 ## What does Premium subscription cost?
-Pricing begins at
+Pricing begins at:

 - $400/month for US companies
-- 350€/month for European companies / 3900 SEK/month for Sweden
+- 350€/month for European companies

-Please note that traffic costs are not included.
-Additional fees may apply for additional modules and for exceeding two domains.

-We offer 6 month or 12 month payment plans.
-Your satisfaction is our priority, and we are committed to delivering excellence every step of the way, therefor we offer a three-month money-back policy to ensure customer satisfaction.
+- 3,900 SEK/month for companies in Sweden

+Please note:
+Traffic costs are not included in the base price.

+Additional charges apply for more than two domains and for optional modules such as the Image Module (generation and analysis) and Language Manager (auto translate).

+We offer flexible 6-month or 12-month payment plans.

+To ensure your satisfaction, we also provide a three-month money-back guarantee — we're committed to excellence, every step of the way.

 ## Which AI LLMs can i use?